ARTFL-Project/text-pair/README.md

 `homme_libre_partout, libre_partout_fer, partout_fer_croire, fer_croire_maitre, croire_maitre_laisser, maitre_laisser_esclave`

 Common shingles across texts indicate many different types of textual borrowings, from direct citations to more ambiguous and unattributed usages of a passage.
-Using a simple search form, the user can quickly identify similar passages shared between different texts in one database, or even across databases.
 Using a simple search form, the user can quickly identify similar passages shared between different texts in one database, or even across databases, such as in the example below.

 ![alt text](example.png)